Feature #67686

 Still, I think the quirky configuration variables need to be cleaned up, together with documentation.

-Updated by Λάθε βιώσας about 8 years ago
+Updated by Λάθε βιώσας over 8 years ago

 When I read this issue and looked to my configuration I had some thoughts.